 - He lets Baby hammer away at him and even nail him with the Revenge Death Ball...just to show Baby he's basically powerless against him.
 Then Goku fights back.

-- While they're origins are littered with continuity problems, the Shadow Dragon's themselves are (mostly) interesting villains.
+- While their origins are littered with continuity problems, the Shadow Dragons themselves are (mostly) interesting villains.

 - The fight with Lood, where Goku's usual way of handling things doesn't work and instead requires a host of characters to work together in a massive Enemy Mine gambit to take him/it down; it's definitely one of the better parts (if not the absolute best part) of GT before it was retooled.

-- Mr. Satan, the guy may have lost his hair and is nothing power-wise compared to the heroes.
-But when he thinks everyone, including Pan, has been killed by Giant Ape Baby; he stands in front of the giant monster and starts screaming how he's going to kill Baby despite knowing he stands no chance.
+- Mr. Satan, the guy may have lost his hair and may be nothing power-wise compared to the heroes, but when he thinks everyone, including Pan, has been killed by Giant Ape Baby; he stands in front of the giant monster and starts screaming how he's going to kill Baby despite knowing he stands no chance.